 The remaining gain is taxed at different rates depending on your income tax band and the type of asset.
 For 2024, the basic rate for property is 18%, while the higher rate is 24%.

-Here are the updated UK Capital Gains Tax rates for overseas property, effective from April 6, 2024:
+Here is an updated table of the current UK Capital Gains Tax (CGT) rates for overseas property, effective from April 6, 2024:

 Note that the rate for higher and additional rate taxpayers on residential property disposals has been reduced from 28% to 24%, effective from April 6, 2024.